 Ankle Sprains and Instability

-The most common type of ankle sprain is caused by landing on the outside edge of the foot.
-This causes the ankle to roll in and sprains the ligaments on the outside of the ankle.
+The most common type of ankle sprain occurs when landing on the outside edge of the foot, causing the foot to roll inward.
+This stretches the ligaments on the outside of the ankle that hold the bones together.
 This injury is called a lateral ankle sprain.

 After the ankle is sprained the ligaments may not completely regain the strength they had before the injury.
-This makes it easier to re-sprain the ankle.
+This can make it easier to re-sprain the ankle.
 Having a previous ankle sprain is the biggest risk factor for having another one.

 One possible cause of flat feet is that the body flattens the arch and rolls the ankle inward to keep the ankle stable and prevent it from rolling to the outside.
 The body may be protecting the ankle from another sprain by putting the foot into a position that would make it difficult to roll the ankle.